 “An ISP or other network observers can infer privacy sensitive in-home activities by analyzing Internet traffic from smart homes containing commercially-available IoT devices.”

 In other words, anything from your Alexa to your SleepSense Monitor can undermine your privacy by exposing your day-to-day routine.

 Connecting all your devices through a VPN-enabled router would make it incredibly difficult for your ISP to figure out which device you’re using.
 But it is not entirely impossible for a determined adversary to infer what kind of traffic you are sending, especially if you only have one IoT device, or if multiple devices send out sparse traffic, like smart door locks and sleep monitors.

 Solution: Scramble the pattern by adding random inbound and outbound traffic into your encrypted web traffic.
-For this to work, you’ll need to use a VPN, which bundles all traffic from your network together so the ISP can no longer differentiate between a movie, a torrent, and a website.
+For this to work, you’ll need to use a VPN, which bundles all traffic from your network together so the ISP can no longer differentiate between a movie and a website.

 Make sure there’s constant traffic coming in and out of your home even when you’re not there.
 With constant traffic throughout the day, you avoid a traffic spike when, for example, you go online after coming home from work.

 To create inbound traffic, create a constant stream that will cover up any jumps in traffic rate when, for example, you switch on your computer when you get home after work.
 Run an audio streaming service like Spotify, or a digital radio broadcast and mute it.

 To create outbound traffic, you could share popular files like the latest version of Linux on a file-sharing service.

 TL;DR: Control the information you give to your ISP